Suddenly I was wide awake.

 Number One – What’s so bad about being awake?
-I re-evaluated what it meant to be awake at night.
+My teachers suggested I re-evaluate what it meant to be awake at night.
 If I accepted being awake as what was happening and didn’t fight it, I could allow myself to say, “Well, I’m awake again, just allow yourself to be here”.
 If I couldn’t change it, I could learn to accept it.
 I didn’t have to like it, but I could also choose not to fear or fight it.
 Besides, on a different occasion if I was offered a chance to lie in bed for hours with nothing to do, I would have thought that was a real treat

 Number Two – Don’t just lie there, do something!
 I deliberately focused my awareness on something else, other than not sleeping and the rats-nest of worrisome thoughts that would flood my mind as I lay awake.
 As a meditation practitioner, I used this time to focus on my breath, or do prayers, or notice with detachment the variety of thoughts, emotions, and sensations that arose in the hours that I was lying in the dark.

 Through the meditative focus, I began to notice a predictable pattern.
 Firstly, although I would wake suddenly, the worry and thoughts weren’t present immediately.
 They only began a few seconds after I was awake.
 This gave me the insight that the arising of worry had become a habitual response to being awake in the night.

 I also noticed that certain physical sensations occurred at a predictable time in the night.
 A wave of unexplained dread passing through the body?…it must be around 4 a.m. again!